 Financial stress doesn’t just impact individuals.
 If you experience financial issues, the situation can trickle down to affect all members of your family, manifesting in feelings of loss, fear, anxiety, and confusion.
 The best way to lessen the blow is to be open and honest about what’s happening, and take a proactive approach to tackling the problem.

-I strongly suggest contacting your Employee or Student Assistance Program (E/SAP) provider immediately to discuss some tangible means of rectifying the issues.
+I strongly suggest contacting your Student Assistance Program (E/SAP) provider immediately to discuss some tangible means of rectifying the issues.
 Speaking to a professional, qualified counsellor will not only help you find solutions to your financial strain, it can also help you find long-term solutions for stress management.

 Facing the new year

 As stressful as your finances may seem now, there are always solutions available—and within reach.
-For more information on how you can attain financial wellness in 2020, and decrease stress associated with your finances, contact your E/SAP provider today.
+For more information on how you can attain financial wellness in 2020, and decrease stress associated with your finances, contact your SAP provider today.